-Most students working in my laboratory should expect to spend quite a lot of time in the field: the only way to obtain a really deep understanding of the biology of one’s taxonomic group.
-I have a distinctly “hands-off” supervisory style and students only add my name to their publications when I contribute to the work effort or writing: just providing ideas, research funding and/or editorial advice is insufficient for co-authorship
+Students working in my laboratory should expect to spend a lot of time doing fieldwork: the only way to really understand the biology of a taxonomic group.
+I have a “hands-off” approach to supervision and my name only appears on graduate student publications if I performed a reasonable proportion of the actual physical work or the writing, or if the research is the result of a wider collaborative effort.

 (for my complete cv go to: http://www.yorku.ca/bugsrus/PCYU/LPCV.pdf).
 Note that the list below is chosen to demonstrate research diversity rather than merely listing the highest impact journal articles.

 Packer, L., Monckton, S.K., Ferrarri, R.R. and T. Onuferko 2018.
 Validating taxonomic identifications in entomological research.
 Insect Conservation and Diversity 11:1-12.

 Packer, L. and L. Ruz.
 2017.
 DNA barcoding the bees (Hymenoptera: Apoidea) of Chile: species discovery in a reasonably well known bee fauna with the description of a new spceies of Lonchopria (Colletidae).
 Genome, 60:414-430.

 Packer, L., J. Litman, C.J.
 Praz.
 2017.
 Systematic position of a remarkable new fideliine bee from northern Chile (Hymenoptera: Apoidea: Megachilidae).
 Systematic Entomology, 42:473-488.

 MacIvor, J.S. and L. Packer.
 2016.
 The bees among us: Occupancy modelling of solitary bees.
 PLoS ONE, DOI:10.1371/journal.pone.0164764